 Before you get the card for post-completion OPT: Travel outside the U.S. while waiting for a post-completion OPT work card can be problematic.
 If the OPT case is still pending, you can re-enter the U.S. as long as you have proof of the pending OPT application, a valid passport, a valid F-1 visa (though Canadian citizens are exempted from this visa requirement), the original signed I-20 form with the OPT recommendation and a recent travel signature on it, and proof of non-immigrant intent (i.e.: proof that you will return to your home country after you complete your OPT period).
 Forms of non-immigrant intent evidence might include admission to a College or University in your home country; a job offer in your home country; or a spouse or children living in your home country.
 You are eligible for a new F-1 visa application even if the work card has not yet been approved.

-After you get the card for post-completion OPT: In order to be eligible for re-entry to the U.S. after the OPT application has been approved, you must have the employment card in your possession, a valid F-1 visa (though Canadian citizens are exempted from this visa requirement), a valid passport, a valid I-20 form with the OPT endorsement and a recent travel signature on page 3, proof of a temporary job in your field of study, and proof of non-immigrant intent (i.e.: proof that you will return to your home country after you complete your OPT period).
+After you get the card for post-completion OPT: In order to be eligible for re-entry to the U.S. after the OPT application has been approved, you must have the unexpired employment card in your possession, a valid unexpired F-1 visa (though Canadian citizens are exempted from this visa requirement), a valid passport, a valid I-20 form with the OPT endorsement and a recent travel signature less than six (6) months old on page 2, proof of a temporary job in your field of study, and proof of non-immigrant intent (i.e.: proof that you will return to your home country after you complete your OPT period).
 Forms of non-immigrant intent evidence might include admission to a College or University in your home country; a job offer in your home country; or a spouse or children living in your home country.
 You are eligible for a new F-1 visa application as well, during the OPT approved period.